 Three Years Ago: Mulligatawny Soup

-Don't throw away those scraped out vanilla bean pods (you need two vanilla beans for this recipe)!
+Vanilla Beans: don't throw away those scraped out vanilla bean pods (you need two vanilla beans for this recipe)!
 Learned from the almighty Mr. Alton Brown, I throw the empty pods into a cup of granulated sugar, cover, and let sit for a few days.
 It makes the most delicious vanilla sugar and I use it almost always for creme brûlée.
 I mean, who doesn't need an excuse to make that, right?
-Also, here is an easy tutorial on scraping out the seeds if you haven't done it before.
+Tutorial: also, here is an easy tutorial on scraping out the seeds if you haven't done it before.

 White Chocolate Mousse: